Sign Up

 • Housekeeping chores

 One goal of personal care services is to meet patients' needs while maintaining dignity and independence.
-Patients must do as much as possible for themselves (Caregiving Basics, 2019).
+One way to achieve this is to have the patients do as much as possible for themselves (Sæteren & Nåden, 2021).
 The patient may be slow in dressing, but the patient must keep dressing themself to maintain as much function as possible.
-When patients do not get up to walk, sit up, or use their hands, they lose function more quickly.
+When patients do not get up to walk, sit up, or use their hands, they can lose function quickly.
 Patients also benefit from exercise.
-If specific exercises are on the care plan, a CNA or HHA can coach a patient in doing a range of motion and strengthening exercise.
+If specific exercises are on the care plan, a CNA or HHA can coach a patient through a range of motion and strength exercises (Bičíková et al., 2021).

 Patients deserve to make choices when they can.
 Let them choose what to eat, wear, and do other activities if possible.
-Patients also need mental stimulation unless the care plan says differently.
+Patients also need mental stimulation unless the care plan says otherwise.
 Some patients with dementia react badly to stimulation and changes in routine.
-This may be new people, new places, and different eating times.
+This may include the introduction to new people, new places, and different eating times (U.S. Department of Health and Human Services, 2025).

 Infection Control

-Treat any laundry that has body fluids as if it is contaminated.
+Treat any laundry that has bodily fluids on it as if it is contaminated.
 Use disposable gloves to handle anything that has bodily waste.
-This includes tissues, paper towels, or diapers.
-Put the contaminated waste in a leak-proof heavy-duty bag and tie it shut.
+This can include clothing, tissues, paper towels, wipes, or diapers.
+Make sure to put the contaminated waste in a leak-proof, heavy-duty bag and tie it shut.
 Put the material in a second plastic bag.
 Follow local regulations for solid waste disposal.
-Most areas use normal trash pickup.
-Feces should be flushed down the toilet.
-Use a puncture-resistance container to dispose of syringes, needles, and blades.
+Most areas use standard trash pickup.
+Ensure feces are flushed down the toilet.
+Use a puncture-resistant container specifically designated for the disposal of syringes, needles, and blades (Centers for Disease Control and Prevention [CDC], 2024c).

 Use cleaning products recommended by your agency.
-If no recommended products are available, a bleach solution of 2 teaspoons per one gallon of water or ¼ teaspoon per quart can be used.
-Make a fresh solution every time you use it (Caregiving and Housekeeping, 2019).
+If there are no recommended products available, a bleach solution of 2 teaspoons per one gallon of water or ¼ teaspoon per quart can be used.
+Make a fresh solution every time you use it (Centers for Disease Control and Prevention, 2024c).

 Safety